AntaresSimulatorTeam/Antares_Simulator/INSTALL.md

 ### Windows building external librairies (recommanded)

-create a work directory (recommanded)
+- create a work directory (recommanded)

 ```bash
 mkdir  Antares_workdir
 cd Antares_workdir
 ```

 Then use the following commands to configure, build and install Sirius, Ortools and finaly Antares (solver only for now).
-For windows, if you want to use a specific version of the compiler, use the -G option of cmake: ```-G"Visual Studio 15 2017 Win64``` for instance
+If you want to use a specific version of the compiler, use the -G option of cmake: ```-G"Visual Studio 15 2017 Win64``` for instance

 ```bash
 git clone https://github.com/rte-france/sirius-solver.git -b Antares_VCPKG Sirius